 Q: Do I have to wear hunter orange while hog hunting?

-A: Yes, everyone must wear hunter orange, unless you are in a designated Archery-Only Area.
+A: Yes, everyone must wear 500 square inches of hunter/blaze orange, unless you are in a designated Archery-Only Area.

 Q: Are there hogs at Hunter Army Airfield?